Splidejs/splide/README.md

 * Download
 * CDN

-Only NPM way is explained in the following steps.
+Only the NPM way is explained in the following steps.
 Visit [this page](https://splidejs.com/getting-started/) for other methods.

 1. Get the latest version by NPM:
     ```bash